tektutor/openshift-tekton-feb-2022/Day1/README.md

 </pre>

-## ⛹️‍ Lab - Creating an application
+## ⛹️‍ Lab - Creating an application from an container image
 ```
 oc new-app twalter/openshift-nginx:stable --name nginx
 ```
+In the above "twalter/openshift-nginx:stable" is a Docker Image and "nginx" is the name of the deployment.

 The expected output is
 <pre>